 3. Partnering with an HR & Payroll Service Provider

 When you partner with an HR & payroll software provider you’ll notice immediate benefits.
 From streamlining your payroll processes and calculating taxes accurately to maintaining records and free access to a dedicated team of payroll experts, it’s the perfect balance between completely outsourcing payroll to a PEO and managing payroll yourself.

-Unlike PEOs, there’s no long-term commitment.
-And, the larger your organization grows the less you pay per employee.
+Unlike PEOs, with a payroll service provider there’s no long-term commitment.
+And, the larger your organization grows, the less you pay per employee.

 Paycor has Perfected Payroll

 For more than 30 years, Paycor has listened to leaders and used that feedback to perfect our payroll services.
 We’ve modernized every aspect of people management, from recruiting, onboarding and payroll to career development and retention.